RT @windley: Avoiding future identity catastrophes requires that we put technical and legal structures in place now to protect privacy and…

 Annotated list of opinionated, high-signal but low-noise links about #LocationPrivacy #ContactTracing #PublicHealthVsPrivacy #COVID19 https://github.com/ChristopherA/Lists-of-High-Signal-Low-Noise-Links/blob/master/LocationPrivacy-ContractTracing-PublicHealthVsPrivacy-COVID19.md

-Mon Apr 20 21:55:20 +0000 2020
+x-icon Mon Apr 20 21:55:20 +0000 2020

 Replying to @degregat